Policy vs. Practice: What RPD’s Interpreter Failure Reveals

 • Spoke only to the daughter, not directly to the driver

-• Left her without the opportunity to actively participate in her own legal encounter
+• Left her without the opportunity to actively participate in her own legal encounter, the driver's own words: "I felt ignored."

 The Broader Concern: Institutional Shortcomings